reeserj/reeserj/README.md

 - 👋 Hi, I’m @reeserj
-- 👀 I’m interested in Yearn.Finance/Coordinape
+- 👀 I’m interested in Coordinape / Yearn.Finance
 - 🌱 I’m currently learning a lot
-- 💞️ I like data viz, and discord...
-Well not really discord #Slacker, but go where the people are right?
+- 💞️ I like data viz, and discord.
-- 📫 How to reach me https://gov.yearn.finance/u/reeserj/summary
+- 📫 How to reach me - discord

 <!---
 reeserj/reeserj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.